Texas Tech University

 Dr. Brendan Regan

-Assistant Professor of Spanish
+Associate Professor of Spanish & Linguistics

-Dr. Brendan Regan is an Assistant Professor of Hispanic Linguistics at Texas Tech University and the Director of the Texas Tech Sociolinguistics & Bilingualism Research Lab.
+Dr. Brendan Regan is an Associate Professor of Spanish & Linguistics at Texas Tech University and the Director of the Texas Tech Sociolinguistics & Bilingualism Research Lab.
 He also serves as the Coordinator of Hispanic Linguistics (undergraduate and graduate programs).
 His research and teaching interests include sociolinguistics, sociophonetics, phonetics & phonology, language attitudes & language ideologies, bilingualism, SLA & study abroad, dialects/languages in contact, and variational pragmatics.
 He utilizes a range of quantitative experimental methods for production and perception data (sociolinguistic interviews, laboratory approaches, corpora data, matched-guise experiments, forced-choice experiments, etc.) and statistical analyses.
 He also employs mixed-methods utilizing qualitative discourse analysis to complement quantitative analyses.

 Education